top of page

 Standalone room dividers are available but the cheapest and probably safest option is a standard stair gate.

-This pressure fit safety gate by Lindam is available with extenders to fit openings from 76cm - 117cm.
-It can be fitted quickly and easily and for under £40 is excellent value.
+This pressure fit safety gate by Muchkin is available with extenders to fit openings from 76cm - 117cm.
+It can be fitted quickly and easily and offers excellent value.
+They offer a wide range of sizes, extenders and colours including white, black and wooden.

 It’s best to maintain a consistent diet in the first couple of weeks or months to avoid tummy upsets – moving to a new home is adjustment enough without changing their food as well.